MV Moby Corse: Media appearances

 in the BBC TV movie Artemis 81.
 In 1982-3 she was the setting for the second and third series of the soap opera Triangle.
 The ship in the first series was Tor Scandinavia.

-In 1989 it featured in one episode of the comedy series Birds of a Feather.
+It featured in the 1989 Christmas episode, 'Sailing' of the comedy series Birds of a Feather.

 In July 2005 in Series 6, Episode 6 of the BBC TV show "Top Gear", the vessel appeared in the background of a shot taken in Newcastle during the Race to Oslo challenge.